opendilab/DI-smartcross/README.md

 [documents](https://opendilab.github.io/DI-smartcross/installation.html).
 CityFlow can be installed and compiled from source code.
 You can clone their repo and run `pip install .`

-Then, DI-smartcross is able to be installed from source code.
+Then, DI-smartcross is able to be installed from the source code.
 Simply run `pip install .` in the root folder of this repository.
-This will automatically insall [DI-engine](https://github.com/opendilab/DI-engine) as well.
+This will automatically install [DI-engine](https://github.com/opendilab/DI-engine) as well.

 ```bash
 pip install -e . --user